Bye Bye London: Plot summary

 The plot of Bye Bye London revolves around Shard bin Juma (شارد بن جمعة, played by Abdulhussain Abdulredha), a wealthy Gulf Arab man who travels to London in search of leisure, luxury, and adventure.
 He is fascinated by the city's opulence and modernity but quickly finds himself in absurd situations due to his lack of understanding of British customs and norms.

 Shard goes to London to escape from his family and his wife in particular, and he wants to meet girls and make friends without his wife knowing.
 He is welcomed by his nephew Safi (portrayed by Dawood Hussein), who is studying in London and makes every effort to protect him from being scammed while in the city.
 As Shard interacts with the locals and fellow Arabs in London, he begins to confront the stark differences in lifestyle between Gulf Arab traditions and Western culture.
 From his attempts at communication with the locals to his confusion about the pace and customs of British life, the play offers a series of comedic moments that highlight the cultural misunderstandings between East and West.

 In one notable scene, Shard tries to order food in a London bar, only to find himself lost amid unfamiliar dishes and etiquette.
 His bemusement with the menu, along with his interactions with the waitstaff, underscores how the simplest tasks can become overwhelming when two cultures clash.
 There he meets Nahash the mountain boy (نهّاش فتى الجبل, played by Ghanem Al-Saleh) and a person named El-L’arbi El-Siddiq (العربي الصّديق, played by Dawood Hussein) from Morocco.
-In this scene, the trio performs the song "Al-Harami Ma Yemoutshi," which carries a powerful message.
-It is an old Moroccan song from the Moorish heritage, recounting the tragedy of the fall of Andalusia (modern-day Spain) from the hands of the Muslims.
+In this scene, the trio performs the song "Al-Harami Ma Yemoutshi," an old Moroccan song from the Moorish heritage, lamenting the fall of Andalusia (modern-day Spain) from the hands of the Muslims.
 It also tells the story of the Muslims who migrated from Andalusia to Morocco, particularly after the fall of Granada.
 The lyrics reflect the era of the atrocities committed during the Spanish Inquisition.

 The play also features a cast of supporting characters, including other Gulf Arabs living or traveling in London.
 These characters add depth to the narrative, as each of them represents a different facet of the Gulf's relationship with the West—some are eager to embrace the new culture, while others are more skeptical or critical of the West's influence on Arab identity.
 The ensemble cast's interactions serve to expose not only the misunderstandings between Gulf Arabs and the British but also the generational and class divides within Arab society itself.
 The play is not without symbolism, political and social allegories, and criticism of certain Arab situations.